Green-Software-Foundation/if/docs/implementations/sci-o.md

 ```
 ## Example impl

 IEF users will typically call the model as part of a pipeline defined in an `impl` file.
-In this case, instantiating and configuring the model is handled by `rimpl` and does not have to be done explicitly by the user.
+In this case, instantiating and configuring the model is handled by `impact` and does not have to be done explicitly by the user.
 The following is an example `impl` that calls `sci-o`:

 ```yaml
 name: sci-o-demo